meganz/iOS/README.md

 3.- Download the prebuilt third party dependencies from this link: https://mega.nz/#!hJkQSRwJ!TffjMjC5qIE1tgSk6OdU6uYQtbBHlXKrj-Wskb6Yy7Q

-4.- Uncompress that file and move the folder `3rdparty` into `iMEGA/Vendor/sdk/bindings/ios/3rdparty`
+4.- Uncompress that file and move the folders `include` and `lib` into `iMEGA/Vendor/sdk/bindings/ios/3rdparty`

 5.- Open `iMEGA.xcworkspace`